JorjaFox/website/content/_posts-old-blog/2010-02-08-backend-change-for-jfo-code-not-people.md

 Seriously.
 I took backups, good ones, this time.
 I'm 100% confident I can rollback if this all goes to hell and back.

-If you have questions, or see something weird, let me know but <strong>before </strong>you do, try this:
+If you have questions, or see something weird, let me know but **before **you do, try this:
 <ol>
 	<li><a href="http://www.wikihow.com/Clear-Your-Browser%27s-Cookies">Erase your browser cookies for jorjafox.net</a><br />If you don't remember your password, that's okay, you can ask the happy system for a password reset.</li>
 	<li><a href="http://www.wikihow.com/Clear-Your-Browser%27s-Cache">Clear your browser's cache</a><br />This probably won't need to happen, but it's useful anyway.</li>